ledgerW/pathlight/memory-bank/progress.md

   - Email magic link authentication via Stytch
   - Improved flow for existing users with saved responses
   - Context-aware handling of returning users
+  - Automatic session checking on site arrival
+  - Smart redirects based on user's progress and results
 - **Form Submission**:
   - 25-question form with progress tracking
   - Improved navigation at question 5 for users with basic results